reiver/golang-backend-training/chapters/outputting/README.md

 Did it output?:
 > Hello world!

+➤ Note if you are using `git`.
+Typically most people do NOT commit the executable iles into git.
+So you probably want to be careful what you commit.
+Maybe even excluse it using a `.gitignore` file.

 ## 1.4.
 Hello {NAME}

 Create a Go program that takes a name from a variable: